top of page

 • ParaChirp enhances the audio of your device for use with apps such as Merlin, making your bird identification ever more accurate.

-• WAV files can be generated for the highest quality recordings that you intend to share with Ebird.
+• Make high quality recordings to share with Ebird.

-• The pricing of ParaChirp is set to sponsor globel ownership.
+• The pricing of ParaChirp is set to sponsor global use.

 ParaChirp P29 'ParaGo'